-1. The Show Gundog Working Certificate is not a qualification in itself, however, when awarded it enables the "Sh" to be removed from the title of Show Champion.
-In no circumstances can the letters SGWC be placed after a dog's name.

-2. A gundog which has won a Challenge Certificate or previously qualified for Crufts through a breed class may be entered for a Show Gundog Working Certificate at a Field Trial or a Show Gundog Working Day for its sub-group, licensed by the Kennel Club, with a minimum of two Judges officiating, of which at least one must be an A Panel Judge.

-3. The permission of the society holding the Trial must be obtained and the dog must be entered on the entry form of the meeting.
-The fee charged by the society should be the same as that for dogs entering the Trial.

-4. Societies which are registered with the Kennel Club and which have been authorised to organise Field Trials may apply for permission to organise a Show Gundog Working Day for their relevant sub-group.

-5. Retrieving breeds should be tested on freshly shot, unhandled game.

-6. The granting of a Show Gundog Working Certificate shall be at the discretion of the Judges at the meeting and all Judges must sign the Certificate.

-7. Before signing a Certificate the Judges must be satisfied that the dog fulfilled the following requirements:-
+- 1. The Show Gundog Working Certificate is not a qualification in itself, however, when awarded it enables the "Sh" to be removed from the title of Show Champion.
+In no circumstances can the letters SGWC be placed after a dog's name. - 2.
+A gundog which has won a Challenge Certificate or previously qualified for Crufts through a breed class may be entered for a Show Gundog Working Certificate at a Field Trial or a Show Gundog Working Day for its sub-group, licensed by the Kennel Club, with a minimum of two Judges officiating, of which at least one must be an A Panel Judge.
+Judges must be aware that the principal purpose of the Show Gundog Working Certificate is to assess whether a dog demonstrates a natural ability to hunt and, where appropriate, point and retrieve, and they should take care to judge accordingly. - 3.
+The permission of the society holding the Trial must be obtained and the dog must be entered on the entry form of the meeting.
+The fee charged by the society should be the same as that for dogs entering the Trial. - 4.
+Societies which are registered with the Kennel Club and which have been authorised to organise Field Trials may apply for permission to organise a Show Gundog Working Day for their relevant sub-group. - 5.
+Retrieving breeds should be tested on freshly shot, unhandled game. - 6.
+The granting of a Show Gundog Working Certificate shall be at the discretion of the Judges at the meeting and all Judges must sign the Certificate. - 7.
+Before signing a Certificate the Judges must be satisfied that the dog fulfilled the following requirements: - a.

-- a.
 The dog has been tested in line. - b.
 The dog has shown that it is not gunshy. - c.
 For a Retriever, that it hunted for, and found, dead or wounded game, faced cover, and retrieved tenderly. - d.
 For a Spaniel, that it hunted, faced cover, produced game and retrieved tenderly. - e.
 For a Pointer or Setter that it hunted and pointed game. - f.
 For a Hunt, Point and Retrieve Breed that it hunted, pointed game and retrieved tenderly. - g.
 For all retrieving breeds, that the dog entered water freely, swam and retrieved.
-[If a natural retrieve from water is not possible then a dummy may be used and if suitable water is not available the dog is permitted to undertake a Special Water Test as soon as possible after the day, but between 1 September and 1 April, which will be recognised by the issue of a Certificate, to be signed by two Field Trial Panel Judges, one of whom must be on the "A" Panel.]
+[If a natural retrieve from water is not possible then a dummy may be used and if suitable water is not available the dog is permitted to undertake a Special Water Test as soon as possible after the day, but

-- h.
+- between 1 September and 1 April, which will be recognised by the issue of a Certificate, to be signed by two Field Trial Panel Judges, one of whom must be on the "A" Panel.] - h.
 That the dog has not whined or barked in line, subject to the Breed Standard. - i.
-That the dog has been under reasonable control, absolute steadiness is not essential.

-8. Judges should be aware of their responsibility when awarding a SGWC, that the dog has been thoroughly tested, and shown sufficient merit to become a Champion.
+That the dog has been under reasonable control. - 8.
+Judges should be aware of their responsibility when awarding a SGWC, that the dog has been thoroughly tested, and shown sufficient merit to become a Champion.
 (Regulation J(A)3.a. refers.)